Femtosecond Pulse Compressors

 Thorlabs' Femtosecond Pulse Compressors help correct for the pulse width broadening that occurs in multiphoton microscopes.
 As shown by the sample images to the right, pulse width broadening can lead to significantly decreased image contrast in multiphoton microscopy.

-Multiphoton microscopes like Thorlabs' Bergamo® II rely upon femtosecond lasers that emit near-infrared pulses with durations of roughly 100 fs.
+Multiphoton microscopes like Thorlabs' Bergamo® III rely upon femtosecond lasers that emit near-infrared pulses with durations of roughly 100 fs.
 In order to be short in duration, the pulses consist of a broad range of wavelengths.

 Ideally, the pulse width at the sample would be as short as the pulse emitted by the laser.
 However, when propagating through the optical elements in the microscope (such as fluorescence filters, dichroic mirrors, scan lenses, and objectives*), the pulse width broadens: each wavelength travels at a different velocity because the glasses' indices of refraction vary as a function of wavelength.
 In contrast, when propagating through air, the pulse width is conserved: all wavelengths within the pulse effectively travel together because air's index of refraction is relatively constant as a function of wavelength.